RekGRpth/mustach/README.md

 Here the single star `{{*}}` is replaced by the iterated key and the single dot `{{.}}` is replaced by its value.

 This is a wrap extension implemented in file **mustach-wrap.c**.

-### Partials Include Files

-This extension allows including file with partial pattern like `{{> name}}`.

-By default if a such pattern is found, **mustach** search for `name` in the current json context.

-When the extension is active, if the value is not found in the json context, the files `name` and `name.mustache` are searched in that order and the first file found is used as partial substitution content.

-This is a wrap extension implemented in file **mustach-wrap.c**.